stanleynguyen/holey-moley/README.md

 - Users need to be able to join and play with another player in real time
 - Users need to transfer and receive data instantaneously during game
 - Users need a system (profiles, items, adds-on, etc) that is just right in term of complexity to have fun but not too steep learning curve for new players
-- Users want a game that is aesthetically pleasing and fast
+- Users want a game that is aesthetically pleasing and responsive

 ### Functional and Non-Functional Requirements